jeremyheiler/paprika/README.md

 ### Getting Started

 The first thing you need to do is obtain an access token.
 If you have a developer account, you can [generate one](https://account.app.net/developer/apps/) from one of your apps.
-You could also tru using [lein-paprika](https://github.com/literally/lein-paprika) to generate one from Leiningen.
+You could also try using [lein-paprika](https://github.com/literally/lein-paprika) to generate one from Leiningen.
 If you don't have a developer account, you can use [Dev Lite](http://dev-lite.jonathonduerig.com/) to generate one.

-Once you have a token, launch a REPL and store your token in a var so it's easy to refer to.
+Once you have a token, launch a REPL and store your token in a var so it's easy to refer to later.

 ```clojure
 (def t "YOUR_TOKEN")